tczekajlo/sshare/README.md

 Flags:
-      --address ip                       address to listen on (default 0.0.0.0) --backend-domain string            domain name that is used for public access (default "sshare.io") --backend-https-enabled            set true if backend supports HTTPs connection --backend-ready-timeout duration   time after which the backend is reported as not ready (default 2m0s)
+      --address ip                       address to listen on (default 0.0.0.0) --auth-token string                define authorization token that is required from a client --backend-domain string            domain name that is used for public access (default "sshare.io") --backend-https-enabled            set true if backend supports HTTPs connection --backend-ready-timeout duration   time after which the backend is reported as not ready (default 2m0s)